Viewing and Analyzing Measurement Data

 Compare with ICC profile: Select an ICC profile for comparison in the drop-down menu.
 The color space of the selected ICC profile will be visualized in green in addition to the measurement data.
 This feature is helpful to compare different color spaces and compare standards such as a house standard vs a print standard.

-The Curves tab displays the linearity curves from white to 100% of all primary colors including Multicolor data and with CMYK data, the secondaries.
+The Curves tab displays the linearity curves from white to 100% of all primary colors including Multicolor.
+For CMYK data, linearity curves are displayed from white to 100% of all primary and secondary colors.
 The smoothness of gradation curves can also be displayed using three different methodologies.
 Three different methods can be selected with the ColorLogic Default being the default option.

 ISO 20654: Can be used to display how the gradation curves of primaries would look if regarded under the aspect of colorimetric linearity.
 A fully linear curve (45 degrees) points to a perfect colorimetric linearity according to ISO 20654.

-Note: Density based methods like Murray Davies do not work well for non CMYK colors.
-The IS0 20654 also known as SCTV method (Spot Color Tone Value) is an alternative method to display tone values of spot colors.
+Note: Density-based methods like Murray Davies do not work well for non CMYK colors.
+The IS0 20654 also known as the SCTV method (Spot Color Tone Value) is an alternative method to display tone values of spot colors.

 The curves shown with ColorLogic Default and ISO 20654 are similar methodologies.
 ColorLogic Default takes the hue of the primary into account, which is not the case with ISO 20654.